astronomer/apache-airflow-providers-transfers/docs/universal_transfer_operator/operator.rst

            :start-after: [START howto_transfer_data_from_s3_to_snowflake_using_universal_transfer_operator]
            :end-before: [END howto_transfer_data_from_s3_to_snowflake_using_universal_transfer_operator]

-    Following example transfers data from S3 to Snowflake using traditional S3ToSnowflakeOperator:
+    Following example transfers data from S3 to Snowflake using traditional S3ToSnowflakeOperator.
+Table and stage needs to be created before the transfer.
+This is not handled by ``S3ToSnowflakeOperator``.

         .. literalinclude:: ../../example_dags/transfer_comparison_with_traditional_transfer_operator.py
            :language: python